 circular and longitudinal, move material by peristalsis

-made of folds; projecting from folds are small finger like villi which increase the surface area.
+folds, projecting from folds are small finger like villi. increase surface area

 performs more than 500 functions, production of bile, stores glycogen etc.

 shorter than small intestine, but twice the diameter. main use is reabsorption of water and production of vitamin B and K. has three sections

 rises up on the right of the abdomen

 goes down left side of abdomen, terminates at rectum.

 Mechanical and chemical digestion begins here.
 Physical breakdown of food by teeth

 a one-way digestive tract that makes possible the seperation of digested and undigested food. (also known as GI tract)